-Faculty Advisor: Dr. Theresa Ofili
+Faculty Adviser: Dr. Theresa Ofili

 Academy of Student Pharmacists (ASP) is the national professional student organization of the largest pharmacy society in the United States, the American Pharmacists Association (APhA).
 ASP is an officially sanctioned academy within the structure of APhA.
 Professional development has long been recognized as a key issue in pharmacy education.
 APhA-ASP has made a commitment to actively promote the professional development of its members.
 The profession's attitudes and values must be instilled in students who, as pharmacists, will be responsible for maintaining the continuity of pharmacy as a profession.

 Christian Pharmacists Fellowship International (CPFI) is a worldwide ministry consisting of individuals working in all areas of pharmaceutical service and practice.
 CPFI’s mission is to serve Christ and the world through pharmacy.
-The core values are to: 1) Provide fellowship, 2) Challenge and promote spiritual growth, 3) Encourage the advancement of knowledge and ethics in the practice of pharmacy, 4) Encourage evangelism and the integration of faith into practice, and 5) Provide support and opportunity for service in both home and foreign missions.
+The core values are to: 1) Provide fellowship; 2) Challenge and promote spiritual growth; 3) Encourage the advancement of knowledge and ethics in the practice of pharmacy; 4) Encourage evangelism and the integration of faith into practice; and 5) Provide support and opportunity for service in both home and foreign missions.

-Faculty Advisor: Dr. Delaney Ivy
+Faculty Adviser: Dr. Delaney Ivy

 Grand Council Deputy: Dr. Juan Bustamante

-Faculty Advisor: Dr. Juan Castro
+Faculty Adviser: Dr. Juan Castro

 The National Community Pharmacists Association (NCPA), founded in 1898 as the National Association of Retail Druggists (NARD), represents the pharmacist owners, managers, and employees of more than 23,000 independent community pharmacies across the United States.
 The nation's independent pharmacies, independent pharmacy franchises, and independent chains dispense nearly half of the nation's retail prescription medicines.

 The nation's independent pharmacists are small business entrepreneurs and multifaceted health care providers who represent a vital part of the United States' health care delivery system.
 They have roots in America's communities.
-They are community leaders actively involved in community-oriented public health, civic, and volunteer projects.
+They are community leaders actively involved in community-oriented public health, civic and volunteer projects.
 Many hold local elected offices; others serve as state legislators.

 There is no other foundation in the United States solely dedicated to research, education and public outreach on behalf of independent community pharmacy.
-The NCPA Foundation is one of NCPA’s greatest resources and its foundation’s Board of Trustees ensures that this resource is maximized to its fullest potential.
+The NCPA Foundation is one of NCPA’s greatest resources and its foundation’s board of trustees ensures that this resource is maximized to its fullest potential.

 NCPA stresses the importance for pharmacy students to promote issues important to the community pharmacy industry to elected officials.
-Additionally, the NCPA encourages students to sign up for regular action alerts that provide updates and explains requests to contact members of Congress in Washington, D.C., on relevant issues of importance to ensure they understand the important role that future pharmacists play in community health care delivery.
+Additionally, the NCPA encourages students to sign up for regular action alerts that provide updates and explain requests to contact members of Congress in Washington, D.C., on relevant issues of importance to ensure they understand the important role that future pharmacists play in community health care delivery.